-The SUMO protease (SUMOP) releases target proteins from TriAltus’s Im7 resin.
-SUMOP recognizes SUMO tertiary structure – instead of a specific amino acid sequence – to cleave and release the target protein from the Im7-bound CL7 tag.
+The SUMO protease releases target proteins from TriAltus’s Im7 resin.
+This protease recognizes SUMO tertiary structure – not a specific amino acid sequence – to cleave and release the target protein from the Im7-bound CL7 tag.

 PURITY | ~100% (SDS gel analysis)